Advanced Meter Technology

-Advanced meters are modern electric meters that enable a two-way sharing of data between your home or business and Hawaiian Electric through a secure wireless communications network.
-Advanced meters look just like the analog electric meters but with a digital display and are similar in size to analog electric meters and is part of our grid modernization efforts.
+Advanced meters are modern electric meters that enable two-way data sharing between your home or business and Hawaiian Electric through a secure wireless communications network.
+Advanced meters look just like the analog electric meters but with a digital display.
+Advanced meters are an important component of our grid modernization efforts.

-- Unlike old meters that require a person to physically read the meter for billing purposes, advanced meters have the ability to capture and send electricity usage data to your electric company via wireless technology.
-This means fewer trucks on the roads, less gas consumed, and cost savings through improved operational efficiencies.
+- Unlike old meters that require a person to physically read the meter for billing purposes, advanced meters can capture and send electricity usage data to Hawaiian Electric via wireless technology.
+This means more privacy for homeowners, fewer trucks on the roads, less gas consumed, and cost savings through improved operational efficiencies.
 These savings are passed on to our customers.

-- Energy use data can be collected in 15-minute intervals and uploaded to an energy management web portal that you can use to track your usage.
+- Energy use data can be collected in 15-minute intervals and securely uploaded to an energy management web portal that you can use to track your usage.
 This will allow you to better understand how different electronics and appliances contribute to your overall energy usage and how to make adjustments to better manage energy expenses.
 Learn how to read your advanced meter.

 Safety of Advanced Meters

 Advanced meters are an important part of our Grid Modernization Strategy.
 When installed and properly maintained, wireless advanced meters result in much smaller levels of RF exposure – the total average transmission time is less than one second in a 24-hour period – than many existing common household electronic devices, particularly cell phones and microwave ovens.